How To Handle A Narcissistic Teenager

 Yes, narcissists are usually happy as their high-headedness, sense of being superior, and lack of self-doubt give them a feeling of well-being (10).

-5. How does a narcissistic teenager treat his mother?
+5. How does a narcissistic teenager treat their mother?

 Narcissists are believed to lack empathy for people, whether friends or family members.
 So, they may place high demands on their mothers.
 Most of the time, they may only think about their gains and not cooperate with their family members.
 They may lack respect and trust, and blame their mothers for any challenging situation they might face.